napo/geospatial_course_unitn/docs/_lessons/05_Streetnetwork_analysis.md

 After we have done precalculations with pandana, it allows conducting performant queries, such as querying distances to X number of nearest supermarkets for all network nodes.<br/>

-The following example shows how to find the 5 closest restaurants from each network node (up to 2000 meter distance threshold):
+The following example shows how to find the 5 closest supermarkets from each network node (up to 2000 meter distance threshold):

 ```python